 Risankizumab (Skyrizi)

-Risankizumab is a biologic medication used to treat active psoriatic arthritis, moderate to severe plaque psoriasis.
-It is also approved to treat moderate to severe Crohn’s disease but at different doses and formulations.
-In all these conditions, the medication works by targeting IL-23A, a signaling protein involved with inflammation.
+Risankizumab is a biologic medication used to treat psoriatic arthritis, moderate to severe plaque psoriasis.
+It is also approved to treat moderate to severe Crohn’s disease and ulcerative colitis but at different doses and formulations.
+In all of these conditions, the medication works by targeting IL-23A, a signaling protein involved with inflammation.

 How To Take It

-Risankizumab is given as a self-administered injection under the skin on the thigh or abdomen.
-The injection site should be changed at every injection so the same site is not used multiple times.
+Risankizumab is given as a self-administered injection (shot) under the skin, usually on the thigh or abdomen.
+The injection site should be changed with each dose so the same site is not used multiple times in a row.
 Risankizumab comes as pre-filled syringes and pen injectors.
 The dose for adults is 150 mg in psoriasis and psoriatic arthritis, which can be given as one pre-filled 150 mg syringe or pen.
 The first two doses are taken 4 weeks apart, then every 12 weeks (about 3 months) starting with the third dose.
-Some patients will start to improve within a few weeks, but it may take up to 6 months to take full effect and see improvement.

 Risankizumab may be taken alone or with methotrexate or other non-biologic drugs.
 Risankizumab should not be given in combination with another biologic drug.